These 3rd grade writing prompts give your students the chance to write about their experiences and the issues that are important to their lives. Plus…

-Use these third grade writing prompts to help maturing students unpack their thoughts each day.
+Use these third-grade writing prompts to help maturing students unpack their thoughts each day.
+I know you’ll be really glad you did.

 1. Who is the funniest person in your family?
 Why?